 If you are between the ages of 10 and 16 years old, you are considered a juvenile.

-If you are a juvenile and have been charged with an offense filed in this court, you must appear with a parent or guardian before the judge in open court when you enter your plea.
-The child and parent must appear even if a licensed attorney appears in court on behalf of the juvenile.
+If you are a juvenile and have been charged with an offense filed in this court, you must appear with a parent or guardian before the judge in open court to enter your plea.
+The child and parent must be present even if a licensed attorney appears in court on behalf of the juvenile.

 A minor is a person aged between 17 and 21 years old.

 All minor defendants charged with an alcohol-related offense must plea in person before the judge in open court, even if the defendant wishes to be represented by a licensed attorney.

 Juvenile Diversion Program